 Once you understand the importance of livestock in sustainable agriculture, you will witness the benefits of 5G implementation in locating valuable livestock.
 5G will facilitate geo-location services and real-time connectivity to communicate the animals’ health, fertility, and food intake to farmers.
 It will also help farm-owners reduce the overall cost of livestock management solutions and livestock performance.

 The implications of this new technology in agriculture are yet to be fully explored.
-However, with 5G’s available features, farmers can expect the following benefits with its application in future.
+However, with 5G’s available features, farmers can expect the following benefits with its application in the future.

 5G might take more time to entirely roll out in full throttle and cover all remote areas.
 However, when it does, this new technology in agriculture will reduce workforce requirements with automation.